 The Arctic is becoming increasingly important, on several levels, from strategic and economic standpoints .
-The Standing Senate Committee on Fisheries and Oceans studied Canada’s Arctic and, in particular, the role of the Canadian Coast Guard and the management of the region’s fisheries and oceans.
+In the last years the committee on Fisheries and Oceans studied Canada’s Arctic and, in particular, the role of the Canadian Coast Guard and the management of the region’s fisheries and oceans.
 Seven reports published on these topics called on Fisheries and Oceans Canada to improve management of the fisheries and the region’s emerging development opportunities.
 The recommendations also stressed the importance of defending Canada’s sovereignty in the Arctic and providing support to the Coast Guard in view of protecting the economy, environment, values and interests of Canadians in the North.

 SELECTED LEGISLATIVE WORK

 The Standing Senate Committee on Fisheries and Oceans generally conducts special studies and is rarely called upon to consider legislation.
 In the last three years however, two bills were referred to it – Bill S-13, An Act to amend the Coastal Fisheries Protection Act, Bill S-224, An Act respecting National Seal and Seafood Products Day; and Bill C-555, An Act respecting the Marine Mammal Regulations (seal fishery observation licence) .